FISCO-BCOS/FISCO-BCOS-DOC/en/docs/browser/browser.md

 ### 2.1 Group building

 Data shown in the blockchain browser is synchronized with blockchain.
 To synchronize data, initialization configuration (adding group information and node information) is needed.
 So users have to build groups before data synchronizing.
-[FISCO-BCOS 2.0](https://github.com/FISCO-BCOS/FISCO-BCOS) has provided multiple convenient group buidling methods.
+[FISCO-BCOS 2.0](https://github.com/FISCO-BCOS/FISCO-BCOS) has provided multiple convenient group building methods.

 1. For developers to develop and debug, we recommend [build_chain](../installation.md).
 2. For business applications, we recommend deployment tool [FISCO-BCOS generator](../tutorial/enterprise_quick_start.md).